 In order to assess changes in herd sizes over time, we reviewed NPDES permits issued by states to facilities in the AgSTAR database that met the criteria above.
-We obtained permit information only from states that made this information available online (12 of 33 states included in our initial AgSTAR data set published NPDES data online).^{xxde}
+We obtained permit information only from states that made this information available online (12 of 33 states included in our initial AgSTAR data set published NPDES data online).xxde

-We excluded from the analysis three facilities^{xxi} with state permits that predated the AgSTAR start dates, and four facilities^{xxii} with mostrecent state permit dates that were the same year as the project start date listed in the AgSTAR database.
+We excluded from the analysis three facilities xxi with state permits that predated the AgSTAR start dates, and four facilities with mostrecent state permit dates that were the same year as the project start date listed in the AgSTAR database.
 (Since AgSTAR lists only the year that each digester became operational, we were unable to determine whether state permits issued in the same year were issued before or after the AgSTAR digester start date.)
 We also excluded facilities that did not have permit information available in 2020 or later to more accurately reflect recent herd size trends.
 The addition of this dataset criterion left 77 facilities, including 73 dairy facilities, two swine operations, and two cattle operations located in nine states.
 According to AgSTAR and state permits, five of the dairy facilities had swine, beef cattle, or horses.
-Given the small number of swine and cattle operations, we limited our xx Idaho also makes NPDES permit data available online, but we were unable to use any Idaho permit data because all facility permits were issued either same year as, or prior to, the AgSTAR project start dates.
+Given the small number of swine and cattle operations, we limited our analysis to the 73 dairy facilities, which were in eight states, and to their dairy populations only (excluding the swine, cattle, and horses in those facilities).